honne/cdap/cdap-docs/hydrator-manual/source/running-pipelines.rst

 Re-running a Pipeline
 =====================
+When a pipeline is re-run, any previously-set runtime arguments will have been discarded and will need to be set again, if required.
+Any previously-set application preferences will be retained and re-used.

 Notifications
 =============
 When a pipeline is completed, notifications can be sent by using one or more *post-run actions*.
+These are :ref:`set in the pipeline configuration
+<cask-hydrator-creating-pipelines-post-run-actions>`.

-The :ref:`post-run plugins <cask-hydrator-plugins-post-run-plugins>` allow for emails, database queries, and a general HTTP callback action.
+These :ref:`post-run plugins <cask-hydrator-plugins-post-run-plugins>` allow for emails, database queries, and a general HTTP callback action.